 - Be prepared with capability comparisons if your organization has an existing solution in place

 - Use feedback from internal presentations to your advantage

 Although it’s only been a short while since the implementation of Data Center at Mitchell, the results have been positive.
 More people are pinging the Enterprise Platform team each day, eager to build on their knowledge of Confluence, and there has been a noticeable boost in collaboration across business units.

 It all started at the grassroots.
 Adoption came naturally because with Confluence, teams were shown a living and breathing knowledge base rather than just another document management tool.
 It continued to expand thanks to the help of Confluence champions like Michela, who was able to harness the rapid growth and put the organization in a position to collaborate at scale.

-We couldn’t be more excited to have Michela joining us next month for an in-depth webinar on Mitchell’s journey, as well as her tips on navigating the process of Confluence Server to Data Center, and we hope you can join!
-Be sure to follow the link below to register now.
+Michela joined us for an in-depth webinar on Mitchell’s journey, and provided tips for navigating the process of Confluence Server to Data Center.
+Follow the link below to access the recording!